pelicanbaytennisgroups/content/page/Groups.md

 1. Require a specific level of skill to insure fun and competitive play
 2. Limit total membership
-3. Only schedule matches on specific days and at specific times
+3. Schedule matches on specific days and at specific times

 > Review the group descriptions below and use the links to contact the group coordinator<br>